zxc23/dcss-scoreboard/README.md

 - Per-player tracking of many stats.
 We hope you like stats.
 - New improvements arriving all the time.
 If you like, you can even [help out](https://github.com/zxc23/dcss-scoreboard).

+## High-level program flow

+1. Download logfiles using `wget --continue`
+1. Load each game (eg each line) from logfiles into the database 'games' table
+  1. Games are loaded with scored=False
+1. Score each unscored game
+  1. Handle streaks (extend/close an existing one, or start a new one)
+  1. Handle achievements (check for the game unlocking new achievements)
+  1. Return a list of players who have a newly scored game
+1. Write the website
+  1. Write all global pages (index, highscores, streaks)
+  1. Write player pages for updated players, using the list of players with a newly scored game

 ## How to use

 Python 3.5+ is required.
 Install pre-requisites with `pip install -r requirements.txt`.
 If you want to use Postgres as your database server, also install the `psycopg2` pip module (which requires `libpq-dev` on Ubuntu).